dejanbatanjac/dejanbatanjac.github.io/_posts/2019-08-29-Adam and Adaam.md

 The previous is based on the fact that $\epsilon$ is very small.
 If we plan to use bigger $\epsilon$ this would not be correct.

-I would present Adaam, there real Adam by the paper:
+I would present Adaam, the real Adam by the paper:

     class Adaam(Optimizer):